 Frequently Asked Questions

-During cucumber fermentation, you will (or should) develop foam.
+During cucumber fermentation, “foam” develops on top the brine.
+The amount of foam ranges from small to significant – as in the photo.
 It is a sign that you have an active, healthy, vibrant batch of pickles in the works.
 Congratulations!

 Did you know...

 The “father” of probiotics was the Russian scientist, Elie Metchnikoff, 1907, who shared his discoveries in The Prolongation of Life, 1908.

 —Father of Probiotics

 Your Pickl-It has made my sourdough bread SO MUCH BETTER!